contosowiki/contosowiki.github.io/docs/network/network.md

 # Network

 Network is the basis of the whole IT infrastructure.
-We can not imagine the situation without network.

-IP Addresses reserved for use on private networks
+IP Addresses reserved for use on private networks:

 - **Class A:** 10.0.0.0 to 10.255.255.255